Alexandra Ledermann (video game series)

-Alexandra Ledermann (in France) and Pippa Funnell (in the UK) is a horse themed video gaming series by Lexis Numérique.
+Alexandra Ledermann (in France), Pippa Funnell (in the UK) or Abenteuer auf dem Reiterhof (in Germany) is a horse themed video gaming series mainly developed by Lexis Numérique.
+In other territories the games where also published as part of the Petz and Imagine series, among others.

 By 2009, more than a million copies of games in the series had been sold.
 The French and English series are named after the equestrians Alexandra Ledermann and Pippa Funnell, respectively.